tutorly/sherlock/README.md

 run `python main.py`.

 ### What credentials will I need?
-If you want to run the bot, you'll need our `creds.json` file as well as an environment variable containing the password for the app-specific password to send emails.
+If you want to run the bot, you'll need our `creds.json` file as well as an environment variable that contains credentials to send emails.
 Send an email to soren@tutorly.app if you are interested in getting these.

 ### Program Files
 main.py -> Runs the program.